callmelazarus/leetcode-codewars-journey/README.md

 **Reflection:**
 This was actually a bit more fun.
 Did this at the end of the day.
 To solve this problem, we used 2 pointers again, that advance at different rates.
 Genius.
-**Lesson:**
-is not vs !=
+It isn't the amount of time I spend, it is the impact I make in the time I have **Lesson:** is not vs !=
 `==` is an equality check